rikotacards/private-nft-demo/ReadMe.md

 in this case, we simply create a new token, `create token`, By default, a contract will archive, or be removed from the active state of the ledger, or you can use the keyword `nonconsuming` to prevent that.

+---

+## Key

+specifies that this triple, in the example above, `(issuer,owner, description)` must uniquely idenifty a token offer, these are 3 fields that will lead to a unique `tokenOffer` it is a guarantee of uniqueness.
+And we have the d
+## Maintainer
+must refer to the key to figure out which party is responsible for maintaining the key.
+Or which party is responsible for ensureing the uniqueness

+---

-# Analogies to `templates`
+## Analogies to `templates`
-## sql
 you can think of `templates` as tables in a sql database

----
 | id | issuer | owner | description |
 |--- | --- | --- | --- |
 |0|Max|Bob|Novel text|
 |1|Alice | Eve| another text|

----

-- template -> table
+- template --> table

-- data fields -> columns
+- data fields --> columns

-- active ledger state -> all the tables in a schema
+- active ledger state --> all the tables in a schema

 - choices -> stored procedures.
 It's atomic in the sense that if anything fails, the database gets rolled back.